 Haynet is a leading equestrian and countryside blogging directory, telling your stories from the stables to the fields.
 If you love living in the countryside, riding your horse, farming the fields or walking your dogs through the woods – then you will feel right at home here!

-Haynet is also the host of the Countryside Blogger of the Year Award celebrating top class bloggers within the industry.
-We are also the founder of the #HorseBloggers channel and the host of #RuralBloggers, a dedicated network to share countryside related content, engaging with the rural blogging community.
-Working also with equestrian and rural companies, Haynet brings you all the views, news and latest products that you will find of interest.
+Haynet is the host of the Countryside Blogger of the Year Award celebrating top class bloggers within the industry.
+Samantha is also joint judge of the Equestrian Blogger/Vlogger of the Year Award.
+We are the founder of the #HorseBloggers channel and the host of #RuralBloggers, a dedicated network to share countryside related content, engaging with the blogging community.
+Being passionate about rural business, we work and support equestrian and countryside companies too.
+Haynet brings you all the views, news, podcasts and latest products from the stables to the fields which we know you will find of interest!

 So grab a cuppa, kick off your wellies and enjoy reading from the countryside!